Max Aarons: Valencia CF

+Rangers

+On 25 June 2025, Aarons joined Scottish Premiership club Rangers on loan for the season.
+On 22 July 2025, he made his debut for Rangers in a UEFA Champions League qualifier against Panathinaikos at Ibrox Stadium.
+Aarons scored his first league goal on 28th September 2025, away to Livingston in a 2-1 victory, a 94th minute winner.

 International career

 After breaking into the Norwich City first team at the start of the 2018–19 season, Aarons earned a call-up to the England under-19 team in September 2018.